lotus-NLS/Jaguar/documentation/code_rulebook.md

 - Guarantee in every function definition: Returns an object of the type it hints.
 - Assume in every function call: Function returns an object of the type it hints.
 - Assume in every function definition: Arguments are of the type they are hinted to be.
-- Guarantee in every function call: Passed arguments are of the type they are hinted to be.
+- Guarantee in every function call: Passed arguments are of the type they are hinted to be

 #### Classes
 Init must guarantee fulfilling the type hints after init finish.
 The attribute types cannot be changed after init is complete.